 One specific use case is discussed when contemplating the similarities during the publishing process.
 The user just used some Marketplace item and changed nothing, or very little.
 As creating the compare functionality and the functionality of resolving, if the new item is sufficiently different from the original Marketplace resource would be way over the scope of the assignment, an alternative approach is designed.
-In this case, when wanting to publish an item to Marketplace based on another Marketplace resource, the user is prompted by a question in the modal window asking him if the item should be published as a new resource or as a variant of the original Marketplace resource.
-If he decides to publish the resource as a variant, all variants of the same resource fulfilling the selected filters will be grouped into one list item card.
+In this case, during the publish of an item to Marketplace based on another Marketplace resource, the user is prompted by a question in the modal window asking him if the item should be published as a new resource or as a variant of the original Marketplace resource.
+If he decides to publish the resource as a variant, all variants of the same resource fulfilling the selected filters will be grouped into one list item card as depicted in the figure 2.2.